[Moderate revision–posted 6/11/21 (replaces 8/28/15 edition)]

 OP 63.06: Solid Waste Disposal by University Personnel and On-campus Trash Pickup

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide a set of standard procedures and guidance for university departments to use in the disposal of waste.
 This policy establishes the approved solid waste disposal site based on contractual rates and requires compliance with the city ordinance concerning hauling trash.
-This OP does not pertain to disposal of chemicals or other hazardous wastes, as these are disposed of only by authority from and under the supervision of the Office of Environmental Health and Safety and are governed by a separate operating policy.
-All questions concerning environmental hazards should be directed to Environmental Health and Safety.
+This OP does not pertain to disposal of chemicals or other hazardous wastes, as these are disposed of only by authority from and under the supervision of the Office of Environmental Health & Safety and are governed by a separate operating policy.
+All questions concerning environmental hazards should be directed to Environmental Health & Safety.

 1. Dump Ground Usage by University Personnel

 a.
 All areas of the university will use the West Texas Regional Disposal Landfill facility.

 b.
 The landfill is located in Abernathy, Texas.
 From west and northwest Lubbock, travel outbound on Clovis Hwy (US-84); at Frankford Ave.
 (FM 2528), turn north.
 The landfill is approximately 11 miles north on the right.

 Operating hours of the landfill facility are: